Margaret Kobia: Background and education

-Margaret was born in the year 1958 in present-day Meru County.
+Kobia was born in Meru County.
 Her mother was a farmer and housewife and her father was a police officer.
-She is the first-born in a family of seven siblings, five sisters and two brothers.
-Margaret attended Mariinya-A-Ruibi Primary School.
+She is the first-born in a family of seven siblings, five sisters, and two brothers.
+Kobia attended Mariinya-A-Ruibi Primary School.
 She then studied at Alliance Girls High School, which she joined in 1972, for both her O-Level and A-Level education, graduating in 1977.